Gurkankaradag0/Crzctl/README.md

 # Crzctl
-Control your mouse in python3 using Razer synapse *Main Repo: https://github.com/Sadmeme/rzctl*
+Control your mouse in python3 using Razer synapse.

+*Main Repo: https://github.com/Sadmeme/rzctl*

 ## Compile in x64